inversewander/LearningSwiftUI/100daysCodeWithChris.md

 * NSPredicate: Filtering

-The FetchRequest described above can be sorteded and filtered using `NSSortDescriptor` and `NSPredicate`
+The FetchRequest described above can be sorted and filtered using `NSSortDescriptor` and `NSPredicate`

 * sortDescriptors: [NSSortDescriptor(key: "age", ascending: true)] is an array so you can add more than 1 NSSortDescriptor
 *  predicate: NSPredicate(format: "age > 9 && age < 16")) can be used to filter based on attributes in the core data.